renderedtext/semaphore-docs-new/source/docs/organizations/adding-a-user-to-an-organization.md

 ---

-Once you have created an organization, you can add users and grant them access to different projects.
-To add an user to an organization, you need to add them to an existing team, or
-[create a new team within that organization](/docs/organizations/creating-a-team.html).
+Once you have created an organization, you can add users and grant them access to different projects, as well as give them different permissions.
+To add a user to an organization, you need to add them to an existing team, or [create a new team within that organization](/docs/organizations/creating-a-team.html).

 ##Adding a user to a team

-Only users who in the _Owners_ team can add other users to different teams.
+Only users who are in the _Owners_ team can add other users to different teams.
 In order to add a user to a team, you need to:

 1. Go to your **Account** in the main menu.